-Married to an old family friend 27 years my elder, I arrived in that golden state in 1870, but it was too late: men were already claiming and taming California: Rivers were dammed and diverted, Tule swamps drained, natives run off their ancient lands, birds, and animals disappearing fast.
+Married to an old family friend, I arrived in that golden state in 1870, but it was too late: men were already claiming and taming California: Rivers were dammed and diverted, Tule swamps drained, natives run off their ancient lands, birds, and animals disappearing fast.
 Seems the only voice of reason was feminine.

 I started out as a simple farm woman, but when I wrote on my little desk, I found courage and power to gather women throughout California to stand up and hold the earth in our hands.

 From Harmony: 1980

 The Sierra was filled with us back-to-the-landers, all going to save the world through our self-sufficient homesteads.
 Along with our Luna Valley neighbors, we built our homes, raised our children, grew and preserved our food, all in a perpetual state of bliss.

 Rachel Carson raised the first red flag that chemical companies were poisoning our environment.
 Then along came the internet screaming daily about ecological disasters.
 “Outrage!
 We can’t let this happen, Sign this petition.”
 I took up every cause, wrote emails, donated money, hit “share” a zillion times.
 But wondered how much of it made a difference?

 My sister brought me the old family desk warning that it must always stay in the family.
 I buried the desk under boxes and files of environmental activism.
 Only when faced with the reality that a proposed dam would submerge all that we’d worked for and I would lose everything – my husband, homestead, and community – did I uncover that little desk and began to listen to the silence.